-With the data protection landscape to change when the UK leaves the EU on 31/12, Paul Motion, Accredited Specialist in Freedom of Information and Data Protection Law, highlights the importance of the Data Protection Officer in a post GDPR world.
+With the new data protection landscape changing following the UK departure from the EU, Paul Motion, Accredited Specialist in Freedom of Information and Data Protection Law, highlights the importance of the Data Protection Officer in a post GDPR world.

 The data protection landscape for businesses and public authorities changed beyond recognition on 25 May 2018 when the GDPR and Data Protection Act 2018 came into force.
 It seems remarkable that nearly two and a half years have passed.
 At the time, no-one could have predicted that for the majority of UK businesses, working from home with customer and client data would become the norm.

 The GDPR introduced a requirement for businesses to have a Data Protection Officer if the business was either a public authority, handled large quantities of special category (sensitive) data or carried out significant amounts of surveillance.
 Many businesses played safe and appointed a DPO anyway.